mallapurbharat/cardano-tx-sample/multisig/multisig.md

 ##### create a new file called multisigpolicy.script and add the contents as below then fill out the values of KEYHASH1, 2, 3 in the content and save the file

+##### NOTE: If you don't replace <KEYHASHX> with an actual key hash, then your script might fail with a cryptic error!

 ```
 {
   "type": "all",